sobolevn/sobolevn.github.io/_posts/2020-06-07-how-async-should-have-been.md

 +++lambda response: response.content,
 ```

-And check that new error will be catched by `mypy`:
+And check that new error will be caught by `mypy`:

 ```python
 » mypy async_and_sync.py